solidi/writing/34-building-a-popular-half-life-mod-during-the-rise-of-counter-strike.md

 ![The original iceman model by SSJ_Microhack.](images/34-18.jpeg)

-> “I stayed up late for many nights at a time.
+> "I stayed up late for many nights at a time.
 The grit to discover was immensely awesome.
-Nothing else mattered.“
+Nothing else mattered."

 ![The original and popular training facility map from Cold Ice.
 I remember spending hours tinkering with the urinals in the basement restroom.](images/34-19.jpeg)
 ![](images/34-20.jpeg)